No Strings Attached Community Band of Sudbury

 Membership

-Brenda Rantala-Sykes (accordion)
+Brenda Rantala-Sykes (accordion, vocals)

 Sandra Faubert (conductor, flute, vocals)